MishaalUB/Projects/README.md

 # Programming Projects
-A collection of programs I have created to supplement my Self-Learning, Work Experience and my experience in Hackathons.
+A collection of programs I have created to supplement my Self-Learning, Work Experience and participation during Hackathons.

 Enjoy! :)